 However fascinating dreams are in bringing us inspirations in daily and professional lives, dream state is not required to tap into the source where imagination and inspiration spring from.
 In fact, a certain level of consciousness is a must, even with inspirations coming from the so-called dream states.
 There has to be a certain level of awareness, otherwise the dream would be forgotten.

 Edison’s dreamy state of mind

 Besides Einstein, Edison is also known for relying on half-asleep moments to come up with big ideas.
 Having reportedly slept four to five hours per night, Edison’s mind was primed for problem solving and receiving inspirations in his half-dreamy, half-asleep states.
 It is interesting that the person who invented the light bulb never wanted to turn it off, for a good reason.
 Edison was tapping into the state of mind where inspirations could reach him.

 The mysterious and magical inspiration/imagination/intuition such as those cited above made people believe that only certain people, the lucky selected few, can tap into the higher information source and make breakthrough discoveries.
-Such speculations led to The heroic theory of invention and scientific development.
+Such speculations led to and scientific development.
 It is the hypothesis that the principal authors of inventions and scientific discoveries are unique heroic individuals – “great scientists” or “geniuses.”
 However, it is far from truth.
 It is the other way around actually, that people who can use their mind creatively and tap into higher sources of information become the “heroes”, “great scientists” or “geniuses”.

 The phenomenon of inspiration/imagination/intuition is far from limited to the field of invention and scientific development, it is permeated in all aspects of life.
 I would not be doing justice if I only focus on science and discoveries, because inspiration/imagination/intuition is indeed everywhere.